Coping with Your Feelings During Advanced Cancer

 Facing the unknown is very hard.
 At times, you may feel scared of losing control of your life.
 You may be afraid of becoming dependent on other people.
 You may be afraid of dying.
 Some people worry about what will happen to their loved ones in the future.
 Others worry about money.
 Many people fear being in pain or feeling sick.

 If you struggle with these fears, know that you’re not alone.
-All these fears are normal.
+All these fears are normal for many cancer patients.

 Some people say it helps if you: